Kenneth C. Davis

-Kenneth C. Davis is an American history writer, best known for his Don't Know Much About series.
+Kenneth C. Davis is an American history author, known for his series of books titled "Don't Know Much About".

 Life

-Born in Mount Vernon, New York City, he attended Concordia College, Bronxville in New York, and Fordham University at Lincoln Center, New York though has never graduated from there.
+Born in Mount Vernon, New York City, Kenneth attended Concordia College, Bronxville in New York, and Fordham University at Lincoln Center, New York.
 He lives in New York City and Dorset, Vermont accompanied by his wife and two children.

 Davis's first book, Two-Bit Culture: The Paperbacking of America, offers an overview of the history of paperback books, although some publishers, such as Walter Zacharius and Irwin Stein's Lancer Books, were given little coverage.

 Davis has lectured at the Smithsonian Museum and the American Museum of Natural History, and been a contributor to The New York Times, Newsday and other publications.

 Don't Know Much About History

 Published by Crown in 1990, Davis's second book, Don't Know Much About History, spent 35 consecutive weeks on The New York Times bestseller list and sold nearly 1.5 million copies.
 This unexpected success launched the Don't Know Much About... series.
 The standardized format is a chronological coverage of a subject with each chapter divided into boldface subheads of questions, such as, "Did Pocahontas really save John Smith's life?"
-Davis then answers the questions with basic facts delivered in short easy-to-read essays which have a straightforward approach, but sometimes grab the reader's attention by beginning with light humor and anachronistic comparisons.
+Davis then answers the questions with basic facts delivered in short essays which have a straightforward approach beginning with light humor and anachronistic comparisons.
 For example: "Even the astronauts who flew to the moon had a pretty good idea of what to expect; Columbus was sailing, as Star Trek puts it, 'where no man has gone before'."
 Quotes from historical figures often follow the essays.

 The titles were initially inspired by Sam Cooke's song "Wonderful World", with the lyrics, "Don't know much about history" or "geography," etc. The series has generally received favorable reviews.
 One mixed review criticized Davis for "treat[ing] his subject matter as a vehicle for his own editorials".